 The Interconnection Customer has received its final governmental permit or authorization allowing the Generating Facility to commence construction.

-The Interconnection Customer has received a draft environmental report document (or equivalent environmental permitting document) indicating likely approval of the requested permit and/or which indicates that the permitting authority has not found an environmental impact which would likely prevent the permit approval.
+The Interconnection Customer has received a draft Environmental Report such as an EIR or EIS (or equivalent environmental permitting document) indicating likely approval of the requested permit through findings of the permitting authority, such as, no environmental impacts found that cannot be mitigated to insignificance.
+This could be, for example, a Preliminary Staff Assessment from the CEC.

 The Interconnection Customer has applied for the necessary governmental permits or authorizations and the authority has deemed such documentation as data adequate for the authority to initiate its review process.